pedalboard/pedalboard-hw/README.md

 - 10 RGB Leds: RGB Leds are visible from long distance and with the color its possible to express a lot of information.
 For example some intensity value can be expressed with a color gradient.
+  Alternative: Instead of a single LED, for the 6 foot buttons, a [LED-ring](https://github.com/pedalboard/pedalboard-led-ring) can be used.
 - (Optional) RGB Matrix: in a Matrix of RGB Pins even more information can be expressed and readable from a large distance.
 For example the current preset number or a db meter value.